-As pet parents, do we need to be concerned for our pets health and safety when it comes to marijuana and possible exposure?
-What happens if our pets are exposed to marijuana smoke and/or edible marijuana products?
+Do pet parents do need to be concerned for our pet’s health and safety when it comes to marijuana?

 Marijuana and Pet Safety

-It’s the modern day and more governments are legalizing marijuana.¬† For years, people have been lighting up and living in constant fear their stash would be discovered or worse, eaten by their pets.¬† Behind all the new legalization is the potential medical benefits for people, but what about pets?¬† No, I’m not suggesting you grab a spot on the couch and light up a joint with your dog or cat.
+It’s the modern day and more governments are legalizing marijuana.
+For years, people have been lighting up and living in constant fear their stash would be discovered or worse, eaten by their pets.
+Behind all the new legalization is the potential medical benefits for people, but what about pets?

-When a pet eats marijuana, it has a very typical presentation (so don’t lie to your veterinarian).¬† Incoordination when trying to walk, dilated pupils, slower heart rate, and dribbling of urine are the main signs being seen.¬† For small intoxications, monitoring may be sufficient but more severe cases may need more supportive care.¬† Blowing smoke in their face isn’t going to get them high but it sure can cause some irritation to the airway, similar to asthma, or the eyes.
+When a pet eats marijuana, it has a very typical presentation (so don’t lie to your veterinarian).
+Incoordination when trying to walk, dilated pupils, slower heart rate, and dribbling of urine are the main signs being seen.
+For small intoxications, monitoring your pet may be sufficient, but more severe cases may need more supportive care.
+Blowing smoke in their face isn’t going to get them high but it sure can cause some irritation to their eyes and airway, similar to asthma.

 The prevalence of edible marijuana in the marketplace can lead to additional toxicities in pets, depending on the other ingredients (example = pot brownies can also cause chocolate toxicity).

-A quick search and I found cereal bars, gummy bears, cookies, butter, honey, and mock Pop Tarts.¬† I even found candies containing xylitol (yes the same ingredient in sugar free gums that causes low blood sugar and liver failure).¬† Any of these objects might be easily enjoyed by your pet.¬† While the cannabinoid or THC component of marijuana isn’t likely to cause any permanent or lasting problems, the other components of the edibles could be quite sickening or potentially fatal.¬† Like with all potential toxins, make sure to keep anything they might ingest out of reach.
+A quick search and I found cereal bars, gummy bears, cookies, butter, honey, and mock Pop Tarts.
+I’ve even found candies containing xylitol (yes the same ingredient in sugar free gums that causes low blood sugar and liver failure).
+Any of these objects might be easily enjoyed by your pet.
+While the cannabinoid or THC component of marijuana isn’t likely to cause any permanent or lasting problems, the other components of the edibles could be quite sickening or potentially fatal.
+Like with all potential toxins, make sure to keep anything they might ingest out of reach.